francis-pouatcha/multi-party-computing/mpc/dkg-tss.md

 Verification is centered around a party committing to the piece of information generated, without having to disclose that information.

-Typical way of commiting a value without disclosing that value can be:
+Typical way of committing a value without disclosing that value can be:
 - disclosing a hash of that value,
 - disclosing a group element that is the public image of that value.